Novozymes

-Novozymes A/S is a global biotechnology company headquartered in Bagsværd outside of Copenhagen, Denmark.
-The company's focus is the research, development and production of industrial enzymes, microorganisms, and biopharmaceutical ingredients.
+Novozymes A/S was a global biotechnology company headquartered in Bagsværd, outside of Copenhagen, Denmark.
+The company's focus was the research, development and production of industrial enzymes, microorganisms, and biopharmaceutical ingredients.
+The company merged with Chr.
+Hansen to form Novonesis in January 2024.

-The company has operations around the world, including in China, India, Brazil, Argentina, United Kingdom, the United States, and Canada.
-Class B shares of its stock are listed on the NASDAQ OMX Nordic exchange.
+Prior to the merger, the company had operations around the world, including in China, India, Brazil, Argentina, United Kingdom, the United States, and Canada.
+Class B shares of its stock were listed on the NASDAQ OMX Nordic exchange.